-Table 5.1-3: Block F Uses
+Table 5.1-4: Block F Uses

-Block F would include a subterranean parking garage below the proposed Full-Service Hotel building.
-The proposed subterranean parking garage would consist of two levels for parks and one partial level of service loading that extend throughout Block F and into portions of Block A (Figures 50-52).
-The first two parking levels would provide general and valet parking, and the third parking level would provide loading docks for the uses in Blocks A, B, and F. The proposed subterranean parking garage would include up to 868 conventional parking spaces or up to 840 automated spaces.
+Block F would include a 362,926 sq. ft. subterranean parking garage below the proposed Full-Service Hotel building.
+The proposed subterranean parking garage would consist of two levels for parks and one partial level of service loading that extend throughout Block F and into portions of Block A (Figures 80-82).
+The first two parking levels would provide general and valet parking, and the third parking level would provide loading docks for the uses in Blocks A, B, and F. The proposed subterranean parking garage would include up to 862 conventional parking spaces.